The 4 most requested features for WiFi professionals

 Supporting 3G and 4G devices with Tanaza software is one of the most requested features by our customers.

-Many of our customers already use the workaround that suggests adding via an ethernet cable a Tanaza powered access point to their 3G/4G device.
-Nevertheless, sometimes either for lack of fiber/DSL internet connection or for mobility requirements, an ethernet connection is not available.
+Many of our customers already use the workaround that suggests connecting the Tanaza powered access point to their 3G/4G device using an ethernet cable.
+Consider that this is only possible if both devices have an Ethernet port.
+Also, either for lack of fiber/DSL internet connection or for mobility requirements, an ethernet connection is sometimes not available.

 By supporting 3G/4G devices, Tanaza customers could directly set up a captive portal on a SIM card, and manage networks remotely in many locations.
 This feature is particularly useful when working in the public transportation sector such as buses and trains.